-(c) Estimated assessed valuation as of May 15, 2015, as provided by WCAD, is included solely for purposes of illustration.
+(b) Estimated assessed valuation as of September 1, 2018, as provided by WCAD, is included solely for purposes of illustration.

-(d) The Bonds.
+(c) Includes the Bonds.

-(e) The District's Board, at its meeting in September 2014, levied a maintenance tax only in 2014 for a total tax rate of \$0.95.
-The District anticipates levying a debt service tax beginning in September 2015.
+(d) The District's Board, at its meeting in August 2018, levied a total tax rate of \$0.90.
 See "TAXING PROCEDURES."

-(f) Represents approximately twenty-four months of capitalized interest (\$375,983) to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
+(e) Unaudited as of September 25, 2018.
+Does not include approximately twenty-four months of capitalized interest (\$296,975) to be deposited into the Debt Service Fund at closing from the proceeds of the Bonds.
 Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund.

-(g) See "TAX DATA - Tax Collections."
+(f) See "TAX DATA - Tax Collections."

-(h) Based upon 3.5 residents per completed and occupied single family home.
+(g) Based upon 3.5 residents per completed and occupied single family home.